 If one variation is statistically better than the other, you have a winner.
 Complete your test by disabling the losing variation in your A/B testing tool.

-If neither variation is statistically better, you've just learned that the variable you tested didn't impact results, and you'll have to mark the test as inconclusive.
-In this case, stick with the original variation -- or run another test.
-You can use the failed data to help you figure out a new iteration on your new test.
+If neither variation is significant, the variable you tested didn't impact results, and you'll have to mark the test as inconclusive.
+In this case, stick with the original variation, or run another test.
+You can use failed data to help you figure out a new iteration on your new test.

 15. Plan your next A/B test.